Programs

 For many families in Edgefield County, the cost of quality child care is out of reach.
 Our scholarship program makes payments to child care providers to care for children from families who have risk factors that might impact their child’s success in school.
 The children in this program receive developmental screenings and are enrolled in our Imagination Library program.
 The parents of our scholarship children also attend classes through our Nurturing Parenting Program.

-Nurturing Parenting Program
+Triple P Parenting Program

-The Edgefield County First Steps Nurturing Parenting Strategy is designed to empower individuals and families with new knowledge, beliefs, strategies, and skills to make good and healthy lifestyle choices through group-based parenting sessions.
+The Edgefield County First Steps Triple P Parenting Strategy is designed to empower individuals and families with new knowledge, beliefs, strategies, and skills to make good and healthy lifestyle choices through group-based parenting sessions.
 Our child care scholarship families are referred to this program, and we receive referrals from community partners, such as the Edgefield County Department of Social Services, Head Start, Early Head Start, and the local physician’s offices.

 Early Childhood Education